 Depression makes normal life feel impossible.
-Many people wonder, “What does depression feel like?”, but the emotions can be hard to put into words.
-Each person has a different experience, but depression normally involves an ongoing sense of sadness, apathy or hopelessness.
-Often, those with addiction also struggle with depression and anxiety, which means dual diagnosis treatment is a must.
+Many people wonder, “What does depression feel like?” but the emotions can be hard to put into words.
+Each person has a different experience, but depression normally involves an ongoing sense of sadness, apathy, or hopelessness.
+Often, those with addiction also struggle with depression or anxiety, which means dual diagnosis treatment is a must.

 What Does Depression Feel Like?

-Depression feels like anxiety, guilt or unending sadness.
+Depression can feel like anxiety, guilt, or unending sadness.
 It involves more than just the answer to, “What does depression feel like?”
 When someone has depression, it can cause changes in their appetite, energy levels, and sleep patterns.
 They may find it impossible to fall asleep at night, or they might feel like sleeping constantly.